Machine Identity Observability Platforms: Securing the Non-Human Workforce

 • Policy Enforcement: MIO platforms enforce policies related to NHI lifecycle management, access controls, and compliance requirements.

-Consider an API key used by a CI/CD pipeline.
+Consider an api key used by a CI/CD pipeline.
 If the MIO platform detects that this key has been exposed in a public code repository, it can automatically revoke the key and generate a new one.

 By combining discovery, monitoring, and remediation, MIO platforms provide a holistic approach to securing the non-human workforce.
 Next up, we'll discuss how to choose the right Machine Identity Observability platform for your organization.